embedded-office/canopen-stack/docs/_api_timer/co-tmr-service.md

 - `>0` : at least one timer is elapsed
 - `<0` : an error is detected

-### Example
+## Example

 The following interrupt service function generates the time base for the CANopen timed actions with periodic calls of the function `COTmrService()`.
-When using a RTOS, the return value may be used to decide of triggering a separate timer task to process the elapsed events.
+When using an RTOS, the return value may be used to decide of triggering a separate timer task to process the elapsed events.

 ```c
 void HardwareTimerISR (void)